-Academic achievement is recognized in the following ways at Arkansas State University-Beebel/Newport:
+Academic achievement is recognized in the following ways at Arkansas State University-Beebe/Newport:

-- A Chancellor's List is published at the end of each fall and spring semester for all students who have a 4.0 GPA with at least 15 credit hours. - An Academic Vice Chancellor's List is published at the end of each fall and spring semester for all students completing at least 15 credit hours with a GPA of 3.5 to 3.99. - Each semester, students named to the Chancellor's List and Academic Vice Chancellor's List receive a scholastic achievement certificate from the University.
+- A Chancellor's List is published at the end of each fall and spring semester for all students who have a 4.0 GPA with at least 15 credit hours. - An Academic Vice Chancellor's List is published at the end of each fall and spring semester for all students completing at least 15 credit hours with a GPA of 3.5 to 3.99. - Each semester, students named to the Chancellor's List and Academic Vice Chancellor's List receive a scholastic achievement certificate from the University. - 4.
+At Commencement, graduates who have a 3.8 GPA will be awarded the Director's Award for Academic Excellence.